-- Detailed description of the proposed transaction; - Consumer Protection: - o Indication of consumer impact with respect to: prices; adequacy, reliability and quality of electricity service. - Capital expenditure plans regarding operational safety, system integrity, service quality, and reliability. - Rate harmonization plantand timeline for rebasing. - o Details of the earth sharing mechanism to be employed in years 6-10. - Details of the price ap adjustment mechanism for the years 6-10. - o Incremental costs: i) transaction costs, (i.e., legal); ii) incremental merged costs (i.e., employer severances); iii) incremental ongoing costs (i.e., purchase and maintenance of new IT systems), including how these will be financed. - Billimpade distribution and total bill. - o Details of the costs and benefits of the proposed transaction to the customers. - Economic Efficiency - Indication of economic efficiency and cost effectiveness as a result of the proposed transaction (i.e., impacts on administration support functions such as IT, accounting, and customer service).
+- Detailed description of the proposed transaction; - Consumer Protection: - Indication of consumer impact with respect to: prices; adequacy, reliability and quality of electricity service. - Capital expenditure plans regarding operational safety, system integrity, service quality, and reliability. - o Rate harmonization plan and timeline for rebasing. - o Details of the earnings sharing mechanism to be employed in years 6-10. - o Details of the price cap adjustment mechanism for the years 6-10. - o Incremental costs: i) transaction costs, (i.e., legal); ii) incremental merged costs (i.e., employee severances); iii) incremental ongoing costs (i.e., purchase and maintenance of new IT systems), including how these will be financed. - o Bill Impacts distribution and total bill. - o Details of the costs and benefits of the proposed transaction to the customers.

+Economic Efficiency

+Indication of economic efficiency and cost effectiveness as a result of the proposed transaction (i.e., impacts on administration support functions such as IT, accounting, and customer service).